Han van Meegeren: The "perfect forgery"

 He returned to the Netherlands in September 1939 as the Second World War threatened.
-He remained at a hotel in Amsterdam for several months and moved to the village of Laren in 1940.
+After a short stay in Amsterdam, he moved to the village of Laren in 1940.
 Throughout 1941, Van Meegeren issued his designs, which he published in 1942 as a large and luxurious book entitled Han van Meegeren: Teekeningen I (Drawings nr I).
 He also created several forgeries during this time, including The Head of Christ, The Last Supper II, The Blessing of Jacob, The Adulteress, and The Washing of the Feet—all in the manner of Vermeer.
 On 18 December 1943, he divorced his wife, but this was only a formality; the couple remained together, but a large share of his capital was transferred to her accounts as a safeguard against the uncertainties of the war.